tonocastillo/jira-backup-lambdas/README.md

 We need to automate the Jira backup process and add some value by using existing AWS features to make it efficient and reliable.

 #### What we want?
-We want a complete solution that we could deploy in the current production AWS account using Cloudformation.
+We want a complete solution that we could deploy in the current AWS production account using Cloudformation.
-This solution involved the use of AWS features such as Lambda, SQS, Cloudwatch, IAM, Route53 and S3.
+This solution involved the utilization of AWS features such as Lambda, SQS, Cloudwatch, IAM, Route53 and S3.
 We wanted a solution that we could deploy once, keep it free of manual intervention, monitored all the time and we wanted the logging to take care of itself with a 7 days retention period.

 #### The problem
-The backup size was ~3.2GB and it was taking almost 15 minutes to complete.
+The backup file size was big enough (~3.2GB) and the backup process was taking close to 15 minutes to complete.
 AWS Lambda has a 15 minutes execution threshold, for this reason the stream of the backup to a S3 bucket was failing.

 #### How to fix it?